 npm run firmware:compile

-npm run desktop:dev # Vite frontend only (fast iteration)
+npm run desktop:dev # Vite frontend only (fast UI iteration)

-npm run desktop:watch # Full Tauri desktop shell (serial, persistence, backend)
+npm run desktop:watch # Full Tauri shell (serial, persistence, audio backend)

 - The app detects serial ports (or uses your preferred port).